 On 1 March 2018, HelpAge International and the International Policy Centre for Inclusive Growth organised the second in a three part webinar series focused on the role of social accountability in the delivery of social protection.
 The recording is available here and the presentation here .
 The event explored approaches to social accountability through two case studies.
 The first was the Zanzibar Universal Pension Scheme (ZUPS), a non-contributory social pension available to all older Zanzibaris aged 70 years and above (approximately 25,000 older people).
 Zanzibar is a semi-autonomous region of Tanzania with a population of almost 1 million.
 The second case study was the Social Protection and Poverty Reduction programme in Indonesia, which has a number of integrated social protection...Read more

-The webinar titled, Why is social protection vital to ensure that no person with a disability is left behind? , took place on 25 January 2018, addressing themes surrounding labour market programmes, productive inclusion, social protection systems, and targeting.
+The webinar titled, Why is social protection vital to ensure that no person with a disability is left behind?, took place on 25 January 2018, addressing themes surrounding labour market programmes, productive inclusion, social protection systems, and targeting.
 It provided evidence from countries including Vietnam, Malawi, Nepal and South Africa.
 The webinar was hosted by socialprotection.org and organised by Development Pathways .
-The webinar was presented by Stephen Kidd , (Senior Social Policy Specialist, Development Pathways) and Morgan Banks (Research Fellow, the International Centre for Evidence in Disability, the London School of Hygiene & Tropical Medicine).
+It counted with presentations by Stephen Kidd , (Senior Social Policy Specialist, Development Pathways) and Morgan Banks (Research Fellow, the International Centre for Evidence in Disability, the London School of Hygiene & Tropical Medicine).
 Alexandra Barrantes (Senior Social Policy Specialist at Development Pathways) served as...Read more

 How cash transfers are delivered to beneficiaries involves important policy and practical considerations.
 This blog presents first-hand experience of the manual distribution of Malawi’s Social Cash Transfer Programme (locally known as the Mtukula Pakhomo ).
 Recognising the practical demands on government staff capacity explains the move towards experimenting with alternative transfer modalities: namely e-payments.
 However, this approach also involves pros and cons.
 In previous blogs , I explored how implementing cash transfers is a demanding task.
 This time, I will briefly describe the manual cash transfer process in Malawi, from the perspective of an observer, to provide brief insight into the extent of the task many African government’s grapple with.
 I then...Read more

-On 18th January 2018, HelpAge International and the International Policy Centre for Inclusive Growth co-hosted the first in a three part webinar series focused on the role of social accountability in social protection .
+On 18th January 2018, the first in a three part webinar series focused on the role of social accountability in social protection took place.
 This was the first time that experts and practitioners from across the globe had been brought together to discuss this important topic.
 Social accountability is an approach to building accountability in which citizens are the key actors .
-More specifically, it refers to ‘ the extent and capacity of citizens to hold the state and service providers accountable and make them responsive to the needs of citizens and beneficiaries’ .
-Social accountability is important for social protection for at least three reasons: It helps ...Read more
+More specifically, it refers to ‘the extent and capacity of citizens to hold the state and service providers accountable and make them responsive to the needs of citizens and beneficiaries’.
+Social accountability is important for social protection for at least three reasons: It helps programmes function effectively by: reducing error, fraud and corruption;...Read more

 Should cash transfers be conditional or unconditional?
 Putting ideological views about the approach aside, policy outcomes are most often a reflection of practical limitations and political considerations.
 This can be said to account for the emergence of ‘soft conditions’, involving community enforcement.
 Conditionality Roughly speaking, social protection cash transfers can be categorised as either conditional or unconditional: Conditional cash transfers require beneficiaries to comply with specific conditions to be eligible for the transfer.
 These are often related to school attendance or health care.
 Unconditional cash transfers do not require any specific actions to be undertaken by targeted beneficiaries.
 The decision about whether a new programme...Read more